giscan/geonode_custom_docs/additionnal_app.md

 # Install Zinnia

    The first thing to do is to install Zinnia into the virtualenv that you are working in.

-Make sure your virtualenv is activated and execute the following command:
+   a) As we use docker, if you install in docker running image, it will be deleted at the next docker container creation.
+If you shut down your containers with `docker-compose down` then relaunch with `docker-compose up`, all modifications you made will be remove.
+So we need to rebuild a new docker image with zinnia.
+To do this we need to edit `geonode/requirements.txt` and add :

+      django-blog-zinnia==0.19

+   Next we need to rebuild docker image with :

+      $ docker-compose build django

+   Then stop and restart django container with :

+      $ docker-compose down django && docker-compose start django

+   Note that this method will not stop the running service before we restart django.

+   b) If it's just for testing and you don't want to keep modifications, you could try with :

       $ docker-compose exec django pip install django-blog-zinnia==0.19

    This will install Zinnia and all of the libraries that it depends on.